FINRAOS/DataGenerator/docs/proposals/calendar.md

 The markets close at 3:00 on Thrusday, 2015-12-25 and are closed on Friday, 2015-12-25.

  If T is Monday, 2015-12-21, then
-  * T-1 is Friday, 2015-12-18
+  1. T-1 is Friday, 2015-12-18
-  * T+1 is Tuesday, 2015-12-22
+  1. T+1 is Tuesday, 2015-12-22
-  * T+4 is Monday, 2015-12-28
+  1. T+4 is Monday, 2015-12-28

 ##Proposal

 This feature can be implemented in stages:

-Stage 1: Use the Java Calendar class.
+Stage 1: Using the Java Calendar class, implement the distinction between weedkdays and weekends.
 Because the Java Calendar class returns day of week, we can leverage it to implement three equivalence classes:
  1. all days
-2. weekdays
+ 1. weekdays
-3. weekends
+ 1. weekends